any-docs/css/content/guides/text/whitespace/index.md

 ## How do DOM APIs process whitespace?

 As mentioned previously, [whitespace is preserved in the DOM](#how_does_html_process_whitespace).
-This means that if you retrieve {{domxref("Node.textContent")}}, you will get the text content as you wrote it in the HTML source code, and if you retrieve {{domxref("Node.childNodes")}}, you will get all the text nodes, including those that contain only whitespace.
+This means that if you retrieve `Node.textContent`, you will get the text content as you wrote it in the HTML source code, and if you retrieve `Node.childNodes`, you will get all the text nodes, including those that contain only whitespace.

 Not all DOM APIs preserve whitespace; some APIs deal with the _rendered text_ by design.
-For example, {{domxref("HTMLElement.innerText")}} returns the text exactly as it's rendered, with all whitespace collapsed and trimmed. {{domxref("Selection.toString()")}} returns the text as it would be pasted, which generally means that whitespace is collapsed.
+For example, `HTMLElement.innerText` returns the text exactly as it's rendered, with all whitespace collapsed and trimmed. `Selection.toString()` returns the text as it would be pasted, which generally means that whitespace is collapsed.
 However, in Firefox (which collapses whitespace between Chinese characters, as mentioned in the [collapsing and transformation](#collapsing_and_transformation) section above), the collapsed whitespace is still preserved both in the string returned by `toString()` and in the pasted text.

 ```html
 <div id="test">Hello world!</div>